 In addition, the Commission may, when it finds it necessary to maintain the sound operation of the casino business, order the approved principal shareholders of the relevant casino business operators, for example, to take measures deemed necessary for their supervision.

-There is no history of enforcement of sanctions since the Commission was only established as of January 2020 and has not granted casino licences to any casino business operators.
+There is no history of enforcement of sanctions since the Commission was established as of January 2020.

 11.3 Financial Penalties

 There are no special rules regarding calculation or enforcement of financial penalties.